aurora-opensource/au/docs/howto/quantity-template-parameters.md

     The way it works is that every `Quantity<U, R>` type defines its own custom enumeration type, which is associated only with that `Quantity` type: we call it `Quantity<U, R>::NTTP`.
 The type system preserves the association between the two, so we don't get mixed up with the `NTTP` type for any other `Quantity`.
-This lets us safely provide implicit conversion back and forth between the `Quantity` type and its `NTTP` type.
+This lets us safely convert back and forth between the `Quantity` type and its `NTTP` type, using the `to_nttp(Quantity)` and `from_nttp(Quantity::NTTP)` utilities.
     What's more, it's legal C++ to `static_cast` between an enumeration and its underlying type, even for values that aren't part of the enumeration --- therefore, we're able to hold any value that the `Quantity` type can.

     So, even though we can't _exactly_ use a `Quantity` _value_ as a template parameter, what we _can_ do is use a special type that has _low-friction conversion_ to and from that `Quantity`,